Animal Behavior College, Inc.

-Based on recent enrollment at Animal Behavior College, Inc., 52% of all online Dog Obedience Instructor Training Program students complete the program in as little as 78 weeks.
-However, 88% of all students who graduated this program did so in less than 78 weeks.
-Of our Veterinary Assistant Program students, 55% of them complete the program in as little as 78 weeks.
-However, 90% of all students who graduated this program did so in less than 78 weeks.
-Our newest course, Grooming Instruction Program, has a completion rate of 40%.
-However, 82% of all students who graduated this program did so in less than 78 weeks.
+Based on recent enrollment at Animal Behavior College, Inc., 69% of all online Dog Obedience Instructor Training Program students complete the program in as little as 78 weeks.
+However, 71% of all students who graduated this program did so in less than 78 weeks.
+In 2013, ABC launched its onsite Dog Obedience Instructor Training Program.
+In its first year, 88% of all onsite students completed the program within 22 weeks.
+Of our Veterinary Assistant Program students, 65% of them complete the program in as little as 78 weeks.
+However, 86% of all students who graduated this program did so in less than 78 weeks.
+Our Grooming Instruction Program, has a completion rate of 59%.
+However, 73% of all students who graduated this program did so in less than 78 weeks.

 As a graduate of our Dog Obedience Instructor Training Program, you could start your own dog business offering services such as basic dog training and problem solving.
 Your new skills will also be valuable if you decide to offer doggie day care, pet sitting, dog walking, or boarding sometime in the future.
-Graduates of this program can also go on to train group classes at Petco, Petsmart or other Pet stores.
+Graduates of this program can also go on to train group classes at Petco, Petsmart or other pet stores.
 The opportunities are endless.
-61% of our students find employment within six months of graduation.
+52% of our online and onsite students find employment within six months of graduation.